Q: Who are we and what is the purpose?

 Q: Isn't trapping an outdoor sport like hunting?

 A: No!
 Trapping contradicts principles of ethical hunting.
-Unlike a hunting tag, which is generally limited, a trapper pays a mere $29 for a trapping license to trap unlimited numbers of various furbearers and pays nothing to trap year round, unlimited other species , classified as predators and nongame, gaining personal profit —all wildlife owned by the people of Montana.
-Hunters generally have strict regulations, including the species age, sex , quota, seasons and are strongly encouraged to employ fair chase ethics.
-Sportsman strive for a quick, clean kill, and respectful hunters will track and eliminate the suffering of their wounded prey.
+Unlike a hunting tag, which is generally limited, a trapper pays a mere $28 for a trapping license to trap unlimited numbers of various furbearers and pays nothing to trap year round, unlimited other species, classified as predators and nongame, gaining personal profit —all wildlife owned by the people of Montana.
+Hunters generally have strict regulations, including the species age, sex, quota, seasons and are strongly encouraged to employ fair chase ethics.
+Ethical sportsman strive for a quick, clean kill, and respectful hunters will track and eliminate the suffering of their wounded prey.
 Trapping, on the other hand, contradicts all hunting ethics.
-Traps are hidden and baited; the trapper isn’t there, and does not know what was trapped, suffering, until they return, even days later, at their convenience.
+Traps are hidden and baited; the trapper isn’t there, and does not know what was trapped, suffering, until they return, even many days later, at their convenience.
 It is illegal to leave a fishing pole unattended in Montana, but this does not apply to traps and snares.
 “Know your target” is a maxim of hunting, but traps are indiscriminate.
-Trappers say, "Trapping is like Christmas, you never know what you'll get"….. eagles, osprey, mountain lion, deer, even elk are caught in traps.
+Trappers say, "Trapping is like Christmas, you never know what you'll get"….. eagles, osprey, mountain lion, deer, even elk, are caught in traps.
 Hunting closures occur within 24 hours of a quota, whereas trapping closes over 48 hours later once a quota has been or is near reaching.
 Trapping quotas are frequently exceeded.
 Unlike guns, there is no excise tax on traps to benefit FWP.
-Set-guns, which were unattended guns left to trigger and kill any investigating animal are illegal but a reported average of 50,000 traps are set and left on our Montana lands that indiscriminately kill an estimated minimum of 50,000 animals annually.
+Set-guns, which were unattended guns left to trigger and kill any investigating animal are illegal, but a reported average of 50,000 traps are set and left on our Montana lands that indiscriminately kill an estimated minimum of 50,000 animals annually.
 These are not for food but instead for fun and personal profit, commercializing upon our wildlife.
 Unlike hunting, trapping is done predominantly during the pregnancy or birthing season of many species, leaving countless young to perish.
-Trapping is also a leading factor causing a decline in populations of lynx, wolverine, fisher, marten and otter and contributed to the near extinction formerly of swift fox in Montana.
-The rare swift fox continue to fall victim in the relentless trapping of coyotes.
+Trapping is also a leading factor causing a decline in populations of lynx, wolverine, fisher, marten, and otter and contributed to the near extinction formerly of swift fox in Montana.
+The rare swift fox continue to fall victim in the relentless trapping of coyotes and despite their rarity have their own furbearer season as well.

 Q: Is trapping an important part of the economy?

-A: For the state of Montana, trapping brings in $96,000.
+A: For the state of Montana, according to the latest available reports trapping brings in $96,000.
 Hunting brings in $311 million, fishing brings in $226 million, and wildlife watching brings in a huge $401 million.
 Montana's outdoor lifestyle, treasured public lands, and wildlife viewing opportunities are a major draw for residents, small businesses, and visitors, generating 43,000 jobs and $2.75 billion in tourism-related revenue.
 This, in turn, generates over $250 million in state and local taxes, annually.
 Trapping hurts the economy by destroying the rare and reclusive animals people want to see.
 The money generated from the sale of trapping licenses doesn't even cover the salaries and benefits for the FWP Furbearer Division.
 The burden of costs falls on the hunters and anglers.
 It is those licenses not from the sale of trapping licenses.
-Pet owners, veterinarians, wildlife rehabbers, and taxpayers endure the costs from trapping and the "incidental" victims, protecting the rare and threatened species and their habitats.
+Pet owners, veterinarians, wildlife rehabbers, and taxpayers endure the costs from trapping and the "incidental" victims, not the trappers.

 Q: What about predator control, managing wolves, and nuisance animals?